Things To Do

 Oakland Symphony: The Oakland Symphony, Youth Orchestra and Chorus bring together orchestral music, choral music and youth education to strengthen the Oakland/East Bay community by providing quality live performances, education for lifetime enrichment and the perpetuation of the performing arts.

-Paramount Theater: When the Oakland Symphony Orchestra Association purchased the Paramount in 1972 it was a run down building with an amazing history.
+Paramount Theater: When the Oakland Symphony Orchestra Association purchased the Paramount in 1972 it was a run-down building with an amazing history.
 Two blocks from The Fox, The Paramount opened in 1931, with many doubting that Downtown Oakland could support two theaters so close to each other.
 It soon became an ode to Art Deco and after an authentic remodel in 1973 the building was declared a National Historic Landmark.
 As one of the San Francisco Bay Area's premiere performing arts facilities, the Paramount hosts a year-round schedule of popular music concerts, variety shows, theatre, and - of course – movies.

-The New Parish: The New Parish is a flexible venue with with bars, performance stages and an airy courtyard atrium, perfect for those warm spring days in Oakland.
+The New Parish: The New Parish is a flexible venue with bars, performance stages and an airy courtyard atrium, perfect for those warm spring days in Oakland.
 Musical performers range from heavy metal to underground hip-hop and a reggae show every Wednesday.
 The New Parish is a perfect representation of Oakland’s diversity shown by the performers they host throughout the week.
-So check their calendar and come by to experience the all the good vibes.
+Check their calendar and come by to experience the all the good vibes.

 The Sound Room: The Sound Room is the home of Bay Area Jazz and Arts, Inc (BAJA).
 BAJA is a nonprofit organization that nurtures music, art, and creative ventures through live performance and educational programs.

 Yoshi's: Yoshi’s began in 1972 as a small, North Berkeley sushi bar owned by founder and namesake, Yoshie Akiba.
 Over the next 40 years, Yoshi’s built itself into one of the world’s most respected jazz venues, earning a reputation as the Bay Area’s premier location for great Japanese cuisine and jazz music.
 Today, Yoshi’s is an award-winning 310-seat live performance venue with a state-of-the-art sound system and design, occupying 17,000 square feet in the heart of Oakland’s Jack London Square.
+Visit their website to see their full calendar.